-We expect Nobiotics, if available for sale, to compete with other otoscopes which is in development or other products in development for the purpose of assisting with assessment of Otitis Media.
+We expect Nobiotics, if completed, to compete with other otoscopes which are in development or other products in development for the purpose of assisting with assessment of Otitis Media, for distinguishing between virus and bacteria origin.

 Manufacturing

 We do not own or operate manufacturing facilities.
 While we plan to depend on third party contract manufacturers for device manufacturing, we plan to perform the final assembly, quality control and release of finished goods in our facilities.